-- Mission Statement with proof and date of adoption by the administrative authority - □ Written values with proof and date of adoption by the administrative authority - Documentation or date of administrative authority review of and/or updates to mission and values, if documentation exists
+- ☐ Mission Statement with proof and date of adoption by the governing board - ☐ Written values with proof and date of adoption by the governing board - ☐ Board minutes reflecting board adoption of the mission and values

-□ Court Report(s) (report template and redacted samples)

-- Documentation of orientation materials, including Guiding Principles topics for staff members of the administrative authority working with the program (Table of Contents, Agenda and/or Materials - may be included in Orientation or On-Boarding materials) - □ Record/documentation of orientation attendance or dates of completion for staff and members of the administrative authority working with the program
+- ☐ Court Report(s) (report template and redacted samples) - ☐ Documentation of orientation materials, including Guiding Principles topics for staff and governing board members (Table of Contents, Agenda and/or Materials may be included in Orientation or On-Boarding materials)

-- Diversity, Equity and Inclusion Plan(s) with proof and date of adoption by the administrative authority (These plans may be separate or combined) - Confirmation/documentation of annual diversity, equity and inclusion training for staff, volunteers and members of the administrative authority working with the program - □ Equal Employment Opportunity (EEO) Policy - □ Anti-Discrimination Policy - □ Anti-Harassment Policy - These may be included in Human Resources Policies or separate documents.
-See also Standard 7 below. - Documentation or date of administrative authority review of and/or updates to required plans and policies included in this standard, if documentation exists

-- Conflict of Interest Policy approved or provided by the administrative authority - □ Signed, dated Conflict of Interest Policy, Statement or Agreement for each staff person and paid consultant

-- □ Confidentiality Policy with proof and date of adoption by the administrative authority - □ Release of Information Policy/Protocol (This may be included in the Confidentiality Policy) - □ Signed, dated Confidentiality Policy, Oath or Agreement from each volunteer and staff person - Policy for protection of non-case information (This may be combined with or included in Confidentiality Policy or Records Retention Policy) - Documentation or date of administrative authority review of and/or updates to required plans and policies included in this standard, if documentation exists
+Record/documentation of orientation attendance or dates of completion for staff and governing board members ST ANDARD 3 Diversity, Equity and Inclusion Plan(s) with proof and date of adoption by the governing board (These plans may be separate or combined) Confirmation/documentation of annual diversity, equity and inclusion training for staff, volunteers and nonprofit governing board members Equal Employment Opportunity (EEO) Policy Anti-Discrimination Policy □ Anti-Harassment Policy These may be included in Human Resources Policies or separate documents.
+See also Standard 7 below.
+Board minutes reflecting review of and/or updates to required plans and policies included in this standard ST ANDARD 4 Conflict of Interest Policy with proof and date of governing board approval Signed, dated Conflict of Interest Policy, Statement or Agreement for each staff person, paid consultants and governing board members Confidentiality Policy with proof and date of adoption by the governing board Release of Information Policy/Protocol (This may be included in the Confidentiality Policy) Signed, dated Confidentiality Policy, Oath or Agreement from each volunteer, staff person and governing board member